Nationwide Pathology Limited – Terms and Conditions

 Supplier: Nationwide Pathology Limited registered in England and Wales with company number 07427189.

-Supplier Materials: all Triple Kits, Single Kits, Quantiferon Kits, Urine Kits and Stool Kits provided by the Supplier to the Client.
+Supplier Materials: all Triple Kits, Single Kits, Quantiferon Kits, Urine Kits and Stool Kits provided by the Supplier to the Client, as may be amended or updated by the Supplier from time to time

 Triple Kit means 3 x blood sampling collection tubes in a plastic Medipak, 1 x Needle Pack, 1 x Request Form and 1 x Pre-paid envelope.